 Overview: Receive money from your users

-In this guide, we’ll cover the key points of collecting money from your customers by utilizing our open API with no per transaction fees.
+In this guide, we’ll cover the key points of collecting money from your customers by utilizing our bank transfer API.

 - Create a sending customer for the funds